jissjames322/Beginner-Level-Machines/README.md

 I still have a few more machines to complete, and I'll be adding them to this repository as I finish.
 This is an ongoing project, and I'm excited to continue learning and improving my skills.

+Disclaimer

+Please note that these machines are for educational purposes only.
+I do not condone or promote illegal hacking activities.

+Acknowledgments

+Thanks to Cyber Mentor (TCM) for providing the course materials and machines.
+I've also appreciated the help from other learners' walkthroughs, which have assisted me in completing these challenges.